cristoferz/ezhome/devices/JSON_LADDER.md

 # JSON Ladder
 JSON Ladder is the base language used to program ezHome Project compatible devices with the logics implemented on ezHome Project.
-Is basically a translation of the Ladder Language to a JSON format.
-Above is an example of implementation:
+Is basically a translation of the Ladder Language to a JSON format that is used for store configurations on local and remote databases.
+Above is a basic example of implementation:

     { "program":
         [ { "serie": [